Average Mortgage Rates

 How about the lowest APR?

-Generally, the lower the actual interest, or the more discount points you pay, the lower the APR.
+Generally the more lender fees you pay, the lower the APR.
 A low APR sounds and looks good.
 But was it the best math?
 Do you have the money to buy a lower rate?
 Many people don't.
 How long are you going to be in the home?
-I commonly see people paying additional closing costs to get a slightly lower interest rate - but if you do the math, it might take as much as 10 to 15 years to break even--- based on that lower monthly payment.
-Sounds like bad math to me.
+I commonly see people paying additional closing costs to get a slightly lower interest rate - but if you do the math, it might take as much as 10 to 15 years to break even on the cost of that lower rate- based on that lower monthly payment.

 Limitations of the APR